dragon90o/encrypted-contact-storage/README.md

 5. **File Decryption:**
    - When opening the file in the future, you will need the password to decrypt it.
 The program will ask for the password when you run it.
+   -
+   in order to see your file :
+   - Openssl enc -d -aes-256-cbc -pbkdf2 -in xontacts.txt -pass pass: Yourcode

 ---

 ### **Important Notes:**

 - **Encrypted File:** The contact information is stored in an encrypted format to protect privacy.
 - **Nickname Validation:** The program checks if a nickname already exists in a file (`nicknames.txt`).
 If it does, it prevents adding the same nickname again.
 - **Country Information:** The program can map phone numbers to their respective countries based on the country code.